ConsenSysMesh/linnia-resources/Technical-Whitepaper.md

 The value of a precious gem (e.g. a diamond) is estimated through the concept of 'carat.'
 Then, depending on the market, a certain amount of carats will be worth a certain amount in dollars.
 By analogy, Linnia aims to create a “value unit” for data.
 This requires a specific model for each domain (social data, health data, mobility data, home data etc.) but the main criteria are always the same.
 These criteria are chosen after consensus from the domain experts, together they create a scale that is voted by the community.
 The voted scale is stored on-chain to prevent any tampering and to ensure that in the future, all data that is pushed into the system will have their IRIS score calculated in the same way - Linnia doesn't decide anyone's data value.
 Every time a user pushes data through Linnia, its IRIS score will go up proportionally to the value of its data, the interface will display that information thus creating a basis for a gamified relationship between the user and its IRIS.
 This will further impact in a positive way the user experience.

 To illustrate the concept of IRIS, let's take an example in Healthcare involving two main criteria: data type and data provenance.
-If a data “blood-lab measurement” is sent by a medical* *laboratory* *for a user, that data will have a good provenance score - the laboratory being a certified source or "expert agent" -  and thus a higher IRIS than if the user had self-declared the same data.
+If a data “blood-lab measurement” is sent by a medical *laboratory* for a user, that data will have a good provenance score - the laboratory being a certified source or "expert agent" -  and thus a higher IRIS than if the user had self-declared the same data.
 Additionally, a “blood-lab measurement” will be worth more than “pedometer measurements” because the first data type is harder to get and more valuable in the healthcare community.
 These decisions will be based on a public scale built by expert discussions and consensus.

-**Connected devices can also be a source of data**
+**Connected devices can also be a source of data:**
 For connected devices, such as fitness trackers, a scale is going to be set depending on how easy it will be to cheat a particular device and generate fake data, but ultimately some certified devices will appear with various provenance scores.

-**Gaming the IRIS score**
+**Gaming the IRIS score:**
 Users' self-declared data will have a lower medical provenance score but are still meaningful to draw an activity profile that other applications running on top of Linnia will leverage.
 This information will be used by applications to feed their algorithms, to create insightful visualization tools or for scientific research that needs multiple-factor search (a specific age range, correlated with a specific treatment, a disease or a specific environment).
 This way, there is an incentive for the user to contribute data but no incentive for the user to lie about their data.
 Indeed, users can't gain much from sharing fake data as the provenance source is low (and so will be the IRIS), but they can lose a lot because they will be feeding their own applications with bad data - rendering their applications useless.

-## **7. Data computation**
+## 7. Data computation

 Given the computational costs and privacy restrictions required to characterize and score each user's data, we need to run expensive algorithms.
 In these situations, using the current Ethereum blockchain for computation is not appropriate.
 To protect the user's privacy, Linnia will use protocols like sMPC [[29](https://en.wikipedia.org/wiki/Secure_multi-party_computation)] in order to do all sorts of computation on encrypted data.
 Deterministic off-chain computation is a current field of research in the Ethereum community.
 Linnia dedicates an off-chain network connected to the Main Ethereum blockchain to do all sorts of computation, this network is known as the **Linnia Computation Mesh.** The computation Mesh is composed of multiple nodes that are either third-party or Linnia vetted nodes (based on their reputation and computation capability).
 Collectively these nodes are responsible for handling all types of arithmetic computation and delivering the result to the user in exchange for a payment.
 Linnia's goal is to both preserve privacy and optimize computation time for the user via blind computation.

-**Blind data computation**
+**Blind data computation:**
 The limited computation power of user devices and the growing number of computationally intensive tasks makes the delegation of data computation to large data centers a desirable solution.
 This delegation, however, creates confidentiality and privacy issues when sharing data with untrusted data centers for computation purposes.
 To solve these issues and preserve user privacy, the data must be hidden via encryption using Blind Computation which allows limited computational functions over encrypted data without leaking information data to third parties.

 Linnia allows both users and Linnia-based applications to request blind computation over a user's data.
 This means that data is never shared with these applications only the result of the computation done by the computation mesh is shared.
 Since this network consumes computation power in order to conduct these calculations, whoever requests the result will have to pay it.
 For example, a Linnia-based application needs to apply a matching algorithm for kidney transplants, this algorithm must access the donor and recipient's data to find the match.
 Linnia's approach would be to run the matching algorithm on encrypted data without any disclosure of private data.

 The Linnia Mesh allows a user and an application to communicate off-chain with only the final state logged onto the blockchain.
 If for some reason a dispute occurs, for example,  the user claims that it didn't give permission to the application, then the series of signed off-chain transactions can be uploaded to the blockchain for verification or dispute resolution.

-**Encryption Protocols**
+**Encryption Protocols:**
 Blind computation means that the data will be encrypted/obfuscated and calculation will be done over this encrypted data.
 Different cryptographic protocols allow us to operate over encrypted data, Homomorphic encryption (HE) [[30](https://en.wikipedia.org/wiki/Homomorphic_encryption)]  protocols are the most famous ones, yet the least practical ones.
 The problem with Homomorphic Encryption can be summarized as follows:

 * First, some protocols support only one of both operations (addition/multiplication) on the ciphertext.
 We call these protocols  SomeWhat Homomorphic Schemes (SHE) such as RSA [[31](https://en.wikipedia.org/wiki/RSA_(cryptosystem))] (multiplicatively homomorphic) and Paillier cryptosystem [[32](https://en.wikipedia.org/wiki/Paillier_cryptosystem)] (additively homomorphic).